You Can Control the Distribution of Your Estate with a Wills

 The Will Process

-During the consultation, we talk about the people you believe would be most appropriate to handle our estate.
-The functions of that person – who is known as an “executor” or “executrix” – are limited.
+During the consultation, we talk about the people you believe would be most appropriate to handle your estate.
+The functions of that person – who is known as an “executor” – are limited.
 The executor’s main responsibility is paying debts and distributing the assets of the estate.

-Ms. Pittella says, “My role in helping my client make these important decisions is to guide them towards finding the best possible executor, executrix, trustee or guardian for their family.
-If the estate consists of a substantial amount of money, my role is to make sure that my client has insight into the tax consequences.
+Ms. Pittella says, “My role in helping my client make these important decisions is to guide them towards finding the appropriate executor, trustee or guardian for their family.
+If the estate consists of a substantial amount of money, my role is to make sure that my client gains insight into tax consequences.
 In that case, my focus is to find them the right outside source for the advice they need.
 Depending on the estate, this may involve a tax attorney or an accountant.”

 Before it’s too late, contact Anna-Maria Pittella to prepare your family’s estate planning tools.